AmnElDawla/OasisPro/README.md

 ![](image/Image19.PNG)

-Using these instructions, you will now be able to fully update and push your changes to the project without any issues (remember that your password is the personal access token you created in your Github account and not your actual password).
+Using these instructions, you will now be able to fully update and push your changes to the project without any issues.